min-nguyen/min-nguyen.github.io/_pages/about.md

 <br>

 **Research**
-<font size="2"> I'm currently exploring algebraic effects and effect handlers for probabilistic programming language design.
+<font size="2"> I'm currently exploring the abstraction of algebraic effects and effect handlers for probabilistic programming language design.
 In recent work, I used this approach to develop an implementation of probabilistic models as first-class citizens.
-Currently, I'm playing with abstract operations and effect handlers as a type-safe, modular design pattern for programmable inference.  <br><br>
+At the moment, I'm working out how abstract operations and effect handlers can be used as a type-safe, modular design pattern for programmable inference.  <br><br>
 <!-- This is implemented as an eDSL called <a href="https://github.com/min-nguyen/wasabaye">Wasabaye</a> in Haskell. <br> <br> -->

 <!-- I also explored a structured (categorical) approach of using recursion schemes to implement neural networks, letting compositionality be promoted in new ways.
 In particular, I show how neural networks can be represented as fixed-points of recursive data structures, and forward and back propagation as catamorphisms (folds) and anamorphisms (unfolds) over these structures. -->